-Admitted students will be sent a JWCC username and password.
-The login allows access to JWCC computers and students' emails and SOLAR accounts.
+Students that have completed the admission process and submitted all necessary transcripts will be admitted to the college and eligible to register for courses.
+Admitted students will be sent a JWCC username and password to their home email and via postmail.
+The login allows access to JWCC computers and students' emails and Blazer Net accounts.